-IHG Rewards is offering early-birds a chance to get a bonus of up to 100% on points purchases!
+IHG Rewards is offering a bonus of up to 100% on points purchases!
 While we are limited in our travel today, many like to plan their travel well in advance, and ‘buy points offers’ like this can still come in handy for that purpose.
 Points bookings also provide the best flexibility for cancellation where needed.

 IHG Rewards points can be leveraged into some cheaper hotel nights than you would pay versus paid rates at InterContinental, Holiday Inn, Crowne Plaza, Indigo, and Kimpton Hotels.
 This guide looks at the latest buy IHG Rewards promotions.